Climate Smart Villages (Sep 2019 – Aug 2022)

 The report, commissioned by the Middle East Desalination Research Centre (MEDRC), was the first phase of the wider Stabilisation Mechanism research project.
 The purpose of the report was to ascertain what differentiates the MEDRC model from other Track 1/ Track 1.5 efforts and what conditions could be replicated to be utilised in another conflict environment.
 The assignment was awarded to our partner firm, SaafConsult, BV.

 Provincial Strategy for Inclusive and Sustainable Urban Growth in Khyber Pakhtunkhwa (Feb 2018 – Aug 2021)

 Our joint venture, led by SaafConsult, BV, was awarded development of the Provincial Strategy for Inclusive and Sustainable Urban Growth in Khyber Pakhtunkhwa which was supported by the Asian Development Bank (ADB).
-To be developed through an extensive consultative process and field observations, the deliverables included: (1) sector road map for inclusive and sustainable urban growth in KP, and (2) Regional Development Plans (RDPs) for Peshawar (including Kohat and Mardan), Abbottabad and Mingora City regions.
+To be developed through an extensive consultative process and field observations, the deliverables included: (1) sector road map for climate resilient, inclusive and sustainable urban growth in KP, and (2) Regional Development Plans (RDPs) for Peshawar (including Kohat and Mardan), Abbottabad and Mingora City regions.
 The primary focus was on water and sanitation, tourism and urban mobility.

 Moderation for IFAD’s CSP Evaluation (May–Jun 2021)

 Engaged by the Independent Office of Evaluation (IOE) of IFAD for preparations, facilitation, moderation and report writing of the workshop to share the country strategy and programme evaluation for Pakistan in 2021.

 Baseline Ecological Survey & Biodiversity Action Plan (Apr–Sep 2020)